Complementarians in Closed Rooms

 Beth Moore

-This incident reminded me of an online conversation between Beth Moore and Thabiti Anyabwile.
+This incident reminded me of an online interaction between Beth Moore and Thabiti Anyabwile.
 In 2018, Beth posted an open letter that courageously called on her brothers in Christ to stand against inappropriate treatment of women.
-If you have not read it, you should.

 In “A Letter to My Brothers,” Beth wrote of the often awkward and uneasy reality of being a woman who wrote Bible studies in a world of complementarian men.
 But she observed something deeper than having to relate to complementarians and evangelicals: